 Wednesday night, March 21, 2012, I was wondering if there was a graceful way for Credit Suisse to restore TVIX to working order and get its share creation process working again.
 The Wednesday close was $14.43, roughly 2X the $7.62 indicative value (IV) giving a market capitalization of $587 Million.
 The correct market cap, based on the indicative value was $310 Million.
 Somehow $277 million needed to go away.

 Thursday that problem departed—in a very ungraceful fashion.
-Apparently the word got out early, because by Thursday evening when Credit Suisse announced reopening of share creation on a limited basis, TVIX had plunged 29% to $10.2
+Apparently, the word got out early, because by Thursday evening when Credit Suisse announced the reopening of share creation on a limited basis, TVIX had plunged 29% to $10.2

 It’s tough to keep a quarter billion dollar secret.

 TVIX was trading at $9.00 in the Thursday after-market—still 15% away from its closing indicative value of $7.83.
 Most if not all of that difference will go away Friday.

 There was a lot of finger-pointing going on Thursday, but what surprised me the most was the level of ignorance displayed by some of the general media (e.g., CNBC, Forbes).
 I don’t expect them to be experts on this corner of esoterica, but I do expect them to know that they didn’t understand this field and take the time to consult an expert.
 It’s not like Bill Luby is an unknown person in the volatility arena.